Starting a business in China as an expatriate can be a rewarding venture, but it requires navigating a complex legal framework.

 - Tax Bureau: Obtain a tax identification number and register for VAT.

-- Customs Authority: Required if your business involves import/export activities.
+- Customs Authority: Required for import/export businesses.

 Common Challenges and Solutions